 Rental car insurance

 If you’re renting a car, you’ll likely need some form of rental car insurance.
 While you technically don’t need to have rental car insurance, it’s a good idea to get it if you don’t have a personal auto insurance policy.
-But if you do, it’ll likely overlap with most of what the rental coverage would provide.[3]
+But if you do, it’ll likely overlap with most of what the rental coverage would provide, as this coverage is included in a standard auto policy.[3]

 Stored vehicle insurance